 make you lose your balance see what’s behind them.
 You generate a lot of heat while you are climbing, then you keep all that heat in by throwing on a puffy jacket when it’s your turn to stand around and belay.
 Meanwhile your child is playing on the cold (and sometimes damp) ground and rocks, probably using more fine motor skills than larger muscle movements (the kind that will keep you warm!)
 This is certainly not to deter you however – our family has had successful days at the crag with morning temps as low as the upper 20’s, and everyone left happy and healthy at the end of the day.
 The following is a revamped toddler version of a previous post I wrote a couple of years ago on handling weather extremes with your cragbaby.
 (So if you’re little guy or gal is less than a year old, you might find that post to be more applicable…)

 LAYER UP – It might take an extra 15 minutes to get dressed in the morning, but layering clothing will go a long way in protecting your toddler from cold and windy conditions.
 Start with a non-cotton baselayer for top and bottom (our favorite being wool).
 From there it depends on conditions – if temps are well above freezing and the sun is out, we may just throw on an insulating layer and call it a day (for example, a fleece sweatshirt and a thicker fabric bottom).
+To shun confusion in enclothing the toddler in the right order, one may even consider labeling the clothes.
+One can easily acquire a huge range of custom hangtags and tag every dress in an order.
 If it’s cloudy, windy, or just plain frigid, we toss C into his “Red Man Suit.”
 It appears that the version we have is discontinued, but the current version looks even warmer.
 Our suit works out especially well for multi-day trips that involve camping – the suit doubles as a sleeping bag, but since it has “legs,” he can stay nice and toasty around camp while we are cooking breakfast and gearing up for the day.

 COVER THAT HEAD – You may have heard it said that you lose 75% of heat through your head.
 While that statistic may not be accurate, it certainly doesn’t preclude hats from being on the “must-have” list for outdoor activities in the winter.
 In fact, a hat has turned into such a staple at our house that C often refuses to take his off until he’s been inside for HOURS (which makes for quite the sweaty hat head when it finally does come off!)
 Since toddler hats (along with mittens and gloves) are rather notorious for turning up missing at the absolute wrong time, we try to always make sure we have a few on hand – one for the climbing pack, one in the car, and one on the shelf in the garage.